darshangaikwad4114/darshangaikwad4114/README.md

 I'm a passionate full-stack web developer specializing in JavaScript and open-source technologies.
 I thrive on building dynamic and responsive web applications that enhance user experiences.
 My problem-solving approach and attention to detail help me create clean, efficient, and maintainable code.

-- 🔭 I'm currently working on improving my full-stack development skills
-- 🌱 I'm learning advanced React patterns and cloud technologies
-- 👯 I'm looking to collaborate on open source projects
-- 💬 Ask me about JavaScript, React, Node.js, or web development in general
-- ⚡ Fun fact: When I'm not coding, you can find me playing badminton 🏸 or exploring the latest technology trends

 ## 💻 Skills

 <details open>